jnat01/tt-poker/README.md

     - Shuffle - Will shuffle the deck of cards and will be disabled once cards are dealt.
 Can continue to shuffle until dealt.
     - Deal Cards - Will deal 5 cards to each player, 1 card at a time and will be disabled once cards are dealt.
     - Find Winner(s) - Will evaluate each players hand to determine who is(are) the winner(s), and will be disabled once identified.
     - Reset - Will reset the PokerTable data and allow for the game to start fresh.
+Will not reset playerCount so that it's easier to re-deal with the same count as before.

 ## Constants
 #### ranks